smart-data-models/dataModel.Weather/WeatherAlert/doc/new_spec_EN-US.md

         - wind
       type: Property
     type:
       description: 'NGSI Entity type.
-It has to be Alert'
+It has to be Alert.'
       enum:
         - Alert
       type: Property